amitkag85/Coding-Exercise/README.md

 <h1> Code Example </h1>
 <ul>
-<li>Application.java - Main Spring Boot application file.Please run this to start the Spring Boot Application running in Tomcat on default port 8080. </li>
+<li>Application.java - Main Spring Boot application file.Please run this to start the Spring Boot Application which by default runs in Tomcat on default port 8080. </li>
 <li>CityController.java - RestController which defines the HTTP GET request for checking the connection between cities.Sample URL below.It accept two request
 param origin and destination. <a href = http://localhost:8080/connected?origin=Boston&destination=Newark </a> </li>
 <li>City.java - Model Class to encapsulate the City Object.The attributes are origin and destination. </li>